Medical School Acceptance Rates: How Many Applicants Get In

 2 | Pay Attention to In-State vs. Out-of-State Rates

 When you’re looking at the numbers, in-state vs. out-of-state matters.
-For example, medical schools in Texas are made up of only 10% of out-of-state matriculants.
-If you have your heart set on Texas medical schools, but you’re not from Texas or don’t live in Texas, it’s doubtful you will be accepted.
+For example, only 10% of matriculants to medical schools in Texas are from out of state.
+If you have your heart set on attending a Texas medical school, but you’re not from Texas or don’t live in the State, it’s unlikely you will be accepted.
 It’s possible, of course, but know that your chances are pretty slim if you’re applying out of state.

 On the flip side, if you’re from or currently live in Texas, take a good, long look at Texas medical schools, as their in-state preference definitely works in your favor.